-Nalsey Tinberg is the author of five full-length plays.
-Her latest play, Misconduct, is part of the Long Beach Playhouse New Play Festival (April 2015) and is a semi-finalist in the 2015 Eugene O’Neil Playwrights Conference.
+Nalsey Tinberg is the author of six full-length plays.
+Her latest play is THE PERFECT GAME.
+MISCONDUCT was part of the Long Beach Playhouse New Play Festival (April 2015) and a semi-finalist in the 2015 Eugene O’Neil Playwrights Conference.
 CAKEWALK was produced at Main Street Theater, Houston, Texas as part of the Main Stage Season in the fall of 2012.
 CAKEWALK was produced as a staged reading as part of the NY Chapter of the Television Academy’s play reading series hosted by Arlene Dahl in 2004, and at the Manhattan Theatre in 2005.
 The play was also named a second place winner in the eighth national readers theatre competition of The Open Book.
 As Christmas Babies, the play was produced at the Laurelgrove Theater in Los Angeles and well received during the spring of 2002.
-Her play Musical Chairs was produced at the Stella Adler Theatre in December 2004.
+Her play MUSICAL CHAIRS was produced at the Stella Adler Theatre in December 2004.
 Bearing Witness was also produced at the Stella Adler in 1998 after first being given a workshop production at LATC (Los Angeles Theater Center) under the auspices of its writers’ group, Wordsmiths.
-Bearing Witness was also produced as a staged reading at the New Plays Festival at the Jewish Ensemble Theater in West Bloomfield, Michigan in April 2000.
-Her most recent play A Teachable Moment was part of Theatre West’s New Play Reading Series (2010) and New Works Festival (2011).
+BEARING WITNESS was also produced as a staged reading at the New Plays Festival at the Jewish Ensemble Theater in West Bloomfield, Michigan in April 2000.
+A TEACHABLE MOMENT was part of Theatre West’s New Play Reading Series (2010) and New Works Festival (2011).

 Nalsey is a member of the Dramatists Guild, Alliance for Los Angeles Playwrights, and Theatre West.